The student-teacher ratio is calculated as the number of full-time equivalent (FTE) students per FTE teaching staff.

 - Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC data.
-However, students and teachers who were working remotely, or whose schooling or work was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
+However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools Australia 2020 and 2021.

 - From 2015, primary education comprises Foundation (pre-Year 1) followed by Years 1-6 in New South Wales (NSW), Victoria (Vic.), Queensland (Qld), Western Australia (WA), Tasmania (Tas.), Northern Territory (NT) and Australian Capital Territory (ACT).
 Secondary education comprises Years 7-12 in these jurisdictions.